-Clearswift Secure Email Gateway + Microsoft Office 365
+Clearswift Secure Email Gateway + M365

 The enhanced Adaptive Data Loss Prevention (A-DLP) defences within Clearswift SEG mean that it can offer more comprehensive (and easier to configure) A-DLP and compliance controls, an additional layer of ransomware and Advanced Persistent Threat (APT) protection, and better visibility of policy violations and tracking of message flow.
-It can be deployed on-premise, in the cloud or as a managed service, depending on user preference, but offering the same levels of protection irrespective of how it is deployed.
+It can be deployed on-premise, in the cloud or as a managed service depending on user preference, but offering the same levels of protection irrespective of how it is deployed.